tox-dev/tox/docs/reference/config.rst

 For ``sync-oci-pw``, the description resolves to ``Sync oci artifacts to pw`` and the command receives ``--ecosystem oci``.

-A range dict carries a label when you nest it under one:
+A range dict takes a label when you nest it under one:

 .. code-block:: toml